 Instructions

-- Gather all the ingredients.
+- Before You Start…Please note that this recipe requires 10 minutes of marinating time.
+Gather all the ingredients.
 Adjust an oven rack to the middle position.
-Line the bottom of a baking sheet with aluminum foil (for easy cleaning) and place a wire rack on top.
+Line a baking sheet with aluminum foil (for easy cleaning) and place a wire rack on top.

 - Soak 2 lb chicken wings (flats/drumettes) in 1½ cups sake for 10 minutes, turning the wings once.

-- Remove and pat dry each wing with paper towels and place the wings, skin side up, on the wire rack.
+- Remove and pat dry each wing with paper towels.
+Place the wings, skin side up, on the wire rack.

-- Sprinkle a GENEROUS amount of Diamond Crystal kosher salt and freshly ground black pepper, and flip the wings to sprinkle the other side.
+- Sprinkle the wings with a GENEROUS amount of Diamond Crystal kosher salt and freshly ground black pepper.
+Flip the wings to sprinkle the other side.
 Keep them skin side down.

-- Set the oven broiler to High (550ºF/288ºC) for 3 minutes before cooking.
+- Preheat the oven broiler on High (550ºF/288ºC) for 3 minutes before cooking.
 Place the baking sheet in the middle rack of the oven, about 8 inches (20 cm) away from the heating element.
-Cook for 9–10 minutes, until nicely brown and crispy, and then flip the chicken to cook the other side (skin side) for another 9–10 minutes.
+Cook for 9–10 minutes, until nicely browned and crispy.
+Then, flip the chicken to cook the other side (skin side) for another 9–10 minutes.
 Watch the chicken carefully so it does not to burn; if your oven is small/strong, try broiling at Medium (500ºF/260ºC) or lower the rack.

 To Serve